 Estimated income from Wakala is recognized on an accrual basis over the period, adjusted by actual income when received.
 Losses are accounted for on the date of declaration by the agent.
+Notes to the financial statements

 4. Financial risk management